userzimmermann/python-coffeetools/README.md

 For basic usage there are no dependencies on other Python packages.

 __Jinja__ and __IPython__ integration are `[extra]` features.
-They have the following requirements:
+They require the following Python packages:

 * `[jinja]`